 Manning Community Hub

-It includes the relocated Manning Library, a community hall, Manning Child Health Clinic, Moorditj Keila Aboriginal Group, a sporting clubroom to house the Manning Rippers Football Club and an early years’ centre that will be the home of the Manning Toy Library and a new Manning Playgroup association.
+It includes the relocated Manning Library, a community hall, Manning Child Health Clinic, Moorditj Keila Aboriginal Group, a sporting clubroom for Manning Rippers Football Club and an early years’ centre, home of the Manning Toy Library and a new Manning Playgroup association.

 The Manning Community Hub provides the following benefits and features for the local community:

 - Sustainable, modern and multipurpose spaces for groups and community use